Yasser Thabet: Career

-Yasser Thabet was among the main journalists who started a unique experience in Egyptian journalism, called Independent Journalism.
+Yasser Thabet is a member of the Egyptian Journalists Syndicate.
+He was among the main journalists who started a unique experience in Egyptian journalism, called Independent Journalism.
 The cornerstone of this experience was the newspaper Al-Dostour.
 In 1991, he was among the founders of the first daily business newspaper in Egypt, titled Al Alam Al Youm, Arabic for "World Today".
 In 2001, he became the managing editor of Sawt Al-Ummah private-owned newspaper, before leaving for Qatar in August 2002 to be Senior Producer of Al-Jazeera Channel.

 In March 2007, Thabet was hired to be the chief editor of news for the U.S.-funded Al-Hurra channel.
 He was dismissed two months later over his past writing and editorial choices, a decision that was criticized as unfair.
 He became program editor of Al-Arabiya Channel in Dubai, United Arab Emirates, starting November 2007, before joining Sky News Arabia Channel in Abu Dhabi, UAE, as Director of Output, starting June 2011.

 Thabet gave presentations on media issues in UK, Austria, Spain, Turkey, Greece, Canada and US.
 He has been on the faculty panel of the Salzburg Seminars on two occasions.
 On 11 June 2009, Yasser Thabet was a speaker at a conference titled Civilian Capacity Building and Democratic Consciousness Raising in Security and Human Rights which was organized in Ankara, Turkey by The Turkish Economic and Social Studies Foundation (TESEV).